PROGRAM DETAILS FOR SATURDAY MONTHLY PROGRAM

 Greetings and Welcome!

-Thank you for registering your child for our 2020-21 Saturday Youth Monthly Program at Earth Native.
+Thank you for registering your child for our 2022-23 Bastrop Saturday Monthly Program at Earth Native.
 This page provides important information about preparing your child for this program; we know it’s long, but please read it thoroughly!

-Please mark these dates on your calendar or you can always refer to the class webpage.
+Please mark these dates on your calendar.
+Dates are also available on the program webpage.

 Earth Native School Campus – 137 Woodview Ln.
 Bastrop, TX 78602